15 Things You Didn't Know About Cinnabon

-No trip to the mall is complete without a visit to that shrine to the noble cinnamon bun: Cinnabon.
-But while we bet you start salivating just at the mention of it, we also guarantee that there are a whole lot of things you don’t know about this chain.
+No trip to the mall or airport is complete without a visit to that shrine to the noble cinnamon bun: Cinnabon.
+But even if you start salivating just at the mention of it, we also guarantee that there are a whole lot of things you don’t know about this chain.

-Cinnabon got its start back in 1985, when the first location opened at the SeaTac Mall located just outside Seattle.
-The only offering on the menu was the Cinnabon Classic cinnamon roll, but it was enough to develop a loyal following of fans who flocked there for the sweet, sticky deliciousness we know so well.
+Cinnabon got its start back in 1985, when the first location opened at the SeaTac Mall just outside Seattle.
+The only offering on the menu was the Cinnabon Classic cinnamon roll, but it was enough to develop a loyal following of fans who flocked there for the sweet, sticky deliciousness we’ve now come to know so well.

-Contrary to what you might think, Cinnabon wasn’t founded by someone who wanted to share their family recipe with the world; it was the product of months of exhaustive research by brothers Rich and Greg Komen, who worked for a company called Restaurants Unlimited and set out to create the recipe for “the world’s best cinnamon roll.”
+Contrary to what most people think, Cinnabon wasn’t founded by a lone enterprising baker who wanted to share a family recipe with the world; it was the product of months of exhaustive research by Rich Komen and Ray Lindstrom, who already ran a Seattle company called Restaurants Unlimited when they set out to create the recipe for “the world’s best cinnamon roll.”
 This led to hundreds of experiments, which I think we can safely say have paid off handsomely.
 They did bring on board a local Seattle baker (whom you’ll read about later) to help with the recipe, though.